jkarreth/jpr-bst-file/tasks/to_do_list.md

 # additions to the .bst file

-[x] References to books and book chapters should include city of publication, two-letter code for state if published in the United States (except for the city of New York), as well as publisher, in the following way: ‘Princeton, NJ: Princeton University Press’.
+[?]
+References to books and book chapters should include city of publication, two-letter code for state if published in the United States (except for the city of New York), as well as publisher, in the following way: ‘Princeton, NJ: Princeton University Press’.
 There should not be full stop between the letters in the two-letter state code.
 Can this format be ensured automatically?

-Reply: It's a bit tricky to convert the state names from long to the two-letter code.
+*POSSIBLE SOLUTION*: It's a bit tricky to convert the state names from long to the two-letter code.
 I could write a Python script that will convert people's .bib files to the right address format.

 [ ] There is currently no category for news articles, working papers or websites.
 Can these categories be added?
 Here is the JPR format:

-Newspaper articles should be in the following form:
+1) Newspaper articles should be in the following form:

 Polgreen, Lydia (2007) Raid on African Union imperils Darfur talks.
 International Herald Tribune 3 October: 2.
 Perlroth, Nicole (2013) Syria loses access to the internet.
 New York Times Bits Blog 7 May (http://bits.blogs.nytimes.com/2013/05/07/syria-loses-access-to-the-internet/).

-Working papers should be in the following form:
+2) Working papers should be in the following form:
 Morrison, Kevin (2010) Oil, conflict, and stability.
 Working paper.
 Department of Government, Cornell University (http://politics.as.nyu.edu/docs/IO/14563/Morrison.pdf).

-Web references:
+3) Web references:
 Central Intelligence Agency (2013) The World Factbook (https://www.cia.gov/library/ publications/the-world-factbook/).

-World Bank (2011) World Development Indicators (http://data.worldbank.org/data-catalog/world-development-indicators).
+4) World Bank (2011) World Development Indicators (http://data.worldbank.org/data-catalog/world-development-indicators).

 # instructions for submitters